I love living so close to BWI Airport.

 As for CLEAR promotional offers, the best offer you'll find is $30 off an annual membership or a 2-month free trial to see how the service works.

 So, there you have it, that's the difference between CLEAR and TSA PreCheck.
-Before I started doing this research, I thought they were competitors but they are actually partners.
-CLEAR makes the identification process super fast and seamless, TSA PreCheck makes the screening part faster.
+Before I started doing this research, I thought they were competitors but they are partners.
+CLEAR makes the identification process fast and seamless, TSA PreCheck makes the screening part faster.